-When you move less and eat more, you gain weight!
-That’s what happened to many people during the COVID lockdown, but not everyone experienced the dreaded “Quarantine 15”.
-In fact, some took advantage of the time and got in great shape!
+When you move less and eat more, you gain weight.
+That’s what happened to many people during the COVID-19 lockdown—but not everyone experienced the dreaded “Quarantine 15.”
+In fact, some used the downtime to get in great shape.

 Take 16-year-old Joseph, for example.
-When Stage 2 opened up in our area and personal trainers were allowed to train clients outdoors, Joseph was on board the very first day.
-He was consistent and worked hard training three times a week with various sandbag and kettlebell exercises.
-He also continued to eat healthy and get plenty of sleep.
+When Stage 2 opened in our area and personal trainers were allowed to work with clients outdoors, he was on board from day one.
+He trained consistently three times a week using sandbags and kettlebells, stayed disciplined with his diet, and prioritized sleep.

 July 4, 2018 | Jan.
 3, 2020 | July 24, 2020 | |